Inspera AS and subsidiaries (“Inspera”, “we”, “us”, “our”) are committed to protecting and respecting your privacy.

-We send push notifications from time to time in order to update you about any service updates, events and promotions we may be running.
+We send push notifications from time to time to update you about any service updates, events, and promotions we may be running.
 If you no longer wish to receive these communications, please disable these in the settings on your device.

 We may share your information with selected third parties including: